 This attractive deciduous garden fig tree has an interesting winter appearance because it loses some of it’s leaves in freezing temperatures.
 Not to worry though, as soon as temperatures start rising again the fig leaves flush out to fill in it’s appearance.

-Thrives best in full sunlight and average, well-drained soil.
+Thrives best in full sun and average, well-drained soil.
 Prune the Brown Turkey Fig tree lightly annually for best growth.
 Not prone to most leaf spots, but spraying with a fungicide may help if you experience issues.
 Be sure to water well the first year of planting to establish a strong root system.

 Growing figs is an easy to maintain fruit tree and the brownish purple fruit are sure to please the tasting senses.
 Shop our Brown Turkey fig for sale!